shyue/Logic-Puzzle-Solver/README.md

 a is either b or c -> (b c nil) (a (b c) t) Note: (b c nil) can be removed if they are same type (ex: Nick has a dog or cat)

+a is either b or c -> (a x nil) where x is in the same list as b and c, but is not b and c

 of a and b, one was c and the other was d -> (a b nil) (c d nil) (a (c d)) (b (c d))

 a's b-type (ex: Whitehall's infield position) -> (a b nil)